linuxola/ltspi/README.md

 How-to setup an Ubuntu 16.04 based LTSP server with Raspberry Pis as fat clients with PXE network boot.
 The setup is for a server with at least two interfaces.
 One for serving the clients and one for internet connection.
 ## Prerequisites
 * Running Ubuntu 16.04
 * To "next" branch flashed Raspberry Pis for PXE boot.
-See: https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md "CLIENT CONFIGURATION"
+See: https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md "CLIENT CONFIGURATION". **_Attention:_** _The latest release 769 of the firmware does not work with the current Ubuntu kernel.
+You need to flash the Raspberry Pi with `sudo BRANCH=next rpi-update 1aafa469e2c5b0f39fee5ca7648114ac176a9372`_
 * Two network interfaces otherwise the network configuration will fail.

 ## Installation